PsychoTea/OverCl0ck/README.md

 A (currently) early prototype concept for an Apple Watch Jailbreak.
 Uses the v0rtex kernel exploit, and therefore supports watchOS3.
 Exactly compatbility across OS versions and hardware is unknown.
 Most things are unknown.

 Offsets can be found using my fork of tihmstar's offsetfinder, [watch_offsetfinder](https://github.com/PsychoTea/watch_offsetfinder).
+OTA updates (containing kernel caches) can be obtained from the iPhoneWiki's OTA Updates page, [here](https://www.theiphonewiki.com/wiki/OTA_Updates#OTA_updates_list).

 To enable proper NSLog functionality you may need to use [this](http://dl.sparko.me/watchOSlogging.mobileconfig) provisioning profile (make sure to install it to your Apple Watch, not your iPhone)